 Before leaving to detect:

 1. Be careful when digging the ground.
 Not all objects that "sound big" are harmless.
 Accidents happen every year and we recommend that you exercise the utmost vigilance.
-Any discovery of unexploded ordnance must be reported to the nearest gendarmerie or police station (call 112).
+Any discovery of unexploded ordnance must be reported to the nearest gendarmerie or police station (call 112).2.
+If you use your detector in a plowed field take care never to dig below the layer regularly moved by the plow, this in order to preserve possible archaeological sites.

 3. The use of a metal detector can lead you to discover archaeological, historical, grouped or isolated objects, burials, unpublished archaeological sites.
 Have the reflex to stop digging as soon as you have a suspicion of discoveries that may interest archeology and notify as soon as possible the Mayor of the town and / or the Regional Archaeological Service (SRA).
 If necessary, you can also contact the secretariat of the Responsible Prospecting Organization who can help you in these steps.